Craig Phillips: Career after Big Brother

 Phillips has presented numerous televisions programmes, including Housecall, Housecall in the Country, Builders Sweat and Tears, Our House, Trading Up, Big Strong Boys, Boyz in the Wood, Big Strong Boys in the Sun, Renovation Street, Trading Up in the Sun, House Trap and Craig’s Trade Tips.
 He also has a production company called Avent Productions.
 For Avent, he has presented Conversion; a 10-part series for Discovery Realtime, and the sixth series of Hung, Drawn & Broke, a 6-part series filmed for British Forces Broadcasting Service.
 The company also produces corporate productions many of these for building companies.
 In 2007, Phillips joined the team of 60 Minute Makeover for ITV.
 He appeared in 80 episodes in 2008.

 In February 2009, Phillips appeared in Ant & Dec's Saturday Night Takeaway in "Escape from Takeaway Prison" for six weeks.
 In summer 2009, he released his debut autobiography.
 In July 2009, Phillips returned to the Big Brother house to help celebrate the show's tenth anniversary.
 In 2010, Phillips appeared on Big Brother again, and competed in a shed building task.
 He also appeared in Dermot's Last Supper, a special to celebrate the ending of Big Brother.
 In April 2011, he hosted a show called Celebrity DIY with Craig Phillips for Home.
-In June 2011, he also hosted If It's Broke, Fit It for Home.
+In June 2011, he also hosted If It's Broke, Fix It for Home.

 In June 2020, he made a guest appearance on Big Brothers's Best Shows on E4, where he talked about watching his series back.

-Since 2013, Phillips has worked as a presenter for the SilverLine Tools YouTube channel, demonstrating how to put together and build some of their products.
-He is also often featured in their website and social media.
+Since 2018, Phillips has worked as a presenter for his own YouTube channel Mr and Mrs DIY, covering a variety of essential home and garden maintenance jobs through easy-to-follow online tutorials.

+Filmography

 Personal life

 In 2018, Phillips married Laura Sherriff at Peckforton Castle, Cheshire, after the couple had dated for two years.
 Rather than asking for gifts from guests, he and Sherriff asked that the attendants donate to hospice charities instead.
 The couple have two children: Nelly (born March 2019), and Lennon (born December 2020).
 The couple featured in Channel 5's (S1 Ep1) "Millionaire Age Gap Love" in 2020.